Capitol Limited: Former stops

 The PATrain at McKeesport, Pennsylvania in 1985.
 The Capitol Limited also used this station from 1982 to 1991.

 The Capitol Limiteds original routing west of Pittsburgh included Ohio stops in Canton, Crestline, and Lima; and Indiana stops in Fort Wayne, Valparaiso, and Gary.
 Amtrak dropped Gary as a station stop on April 28, 1985.
 On April 27, 1986, Amtrak added Warsaw, Indiana, located between Valparaiso and Fort Wayne.
 All these cities lost service when Amtrak re-routed the Capitol Limited north through Toledo on November 11, 1990.
 For a year, a dedicated bus connection was offered between Fort Wayne and Waterloo, Indiana.

 Between March 2, 1982, and April 7, 1991, the Capitol Limited stopped in McKeesport, Pennsylvania, located in the Monongahela Valley southeast of Pittsburgh.
 At the time the Port Authority of Allegheny County operated the "PATrain" commuter rail between McKeesport and downtown Pittsburgh.
 The Port Authority ended the service in 1989, citing low ridership.
-Amtrak followed suit a year later, noting that on average one passenger boarded at McKeesport per trip during the train's final months of service at that station.
-Station platform track was subsequently removed, and the facility became an all-bus terminal.
+Amtrak followed suit two years later, noting that on average one passenger boarded at McKeesport per trip during the train's final months of service at that station.

+The Capitol Limited began stopping at Hammond–Whiting station upon its opening on September 12, 1982.
+Amtrak began reducing service to the station in the early 2000s because of low ridership and operational issues.
+The Capitol Limited ceased stopping there on July 9, 2001; it resumed around 2003, but ceased again on April 25, 2005.